Brendan Perlini: Playing career

+On December 10th, 2024, Perlini signed a deal with Spartak Moscow of the Kontinental Hockey League (KHL).
+On January 19th, 2025, Spartak and Perlini agreed to terminate his contract.

+On February 12th, 2025, Perlini signed with the Lausanne HC of the Swiss National League until the end of the 2024-25 season.

+On July 8th, 2025, Perlini signed a one-year contract with the HC Lugano, staying in the NL.

 Personal life

 Perlini was born in the United Kingdom, while his father, Fred Perlini, was playing ice hockey.
 His father, who was drafted by the Toronto Maple Leafs in the 1980 NHL Entry Draft and played eight games for them, spent the majority of his career in the AHL before continuing in the United Kingdom.
 After he retired from playing in 1997, Fred took up a coaching position with the Guildford Flames, and returned to Canada with his family in 2007, moving to Sault Ste.
 Marie, Ontario.
 His older brother, Brett Perlini, was selected in the seventh round of the 2010 NHL Entry Draft by the Anaheim Ducks and played in the ECHL.